aman-tiwari001/CodeLabs/README.md

 - **Authentication** - Secure login with Auth0 auth library
 - **Cloud Storage** - Projects stored in Google Firebase Cloud Storage
 - **Real-time Connection** - WebSockets for real-time persistent connection with the server
+- **Contanerization** - All user projects run in isolated docker contaiers
 - **Project Live Preview** - Currently in development, will allow users to preview their projects live in the browser

 ## 🛠️ Tech Stack